-The Korat is one of the oldest natural cat breeds in the world.
-Originating in Thailand, the breed gets its name from the province of Cao Nguyen Khorat.
-In Thailand, the breed is known as Si-Sawat which means good fortune or prosperity.
+One of the oldest natural breeds in the world, the Korat originates from Thailand and the breed gets its name from the province of Cao Nguyen Khorat.

 They first appeared in Europe in 1896 under the name “blue Siamese” at the Holland House Show in London.
-The cat was apparently entered by Mr. Spearman who had just returned from Siam.
+The cat was entered by Mr Spearman who had just returned from Siam.

-The Korat is a medium sized cat with a muscular body.
-The legs are shorter than the hind legs, and the feet are small and oval shaped.
+The Korat is a medium-sized cat with a muscular body.
+The legs are shorter than the hind legs, and the feet are small and oval.
 The tail is medium, broad at the base and tapering to a rounded tip.
 Despite their medium size, they are surprisingly heavy when picked up.

 Males are larger than females.

-They are intelligent, playful, inquisitive, but can also be shy, reserved and cautious.
+Korats are intelligent, playful, curious, but can also be shy and cautious.
 They get along with older children.